Psalm 83: Lessons for Seeking God’s Deliverance When Attacked

 • Praise God for His deliverance from your enemies and His provision.
 When God delivers you, God wants you to give Him the glory He is due by remembering His good works: “I shall remember the deeds of the Lord; surely I will remember Your wonders of old.”
 (Ps.
 77:11).
 You are also encouraged to share your testimony with others: “One generation shall praise Your works to another, and shall declare Your mighty acts.”
 (Ps.
 145:4).
 Have you shared God’s blessings in your life with others?

 • Praise God for His many answered prayers.
-We can give thanks that we know the outcome of the battle.
+You can give thanks that we know the outcome of this battle.
 God will win, and the devil will be vanquished.
 As our example, David always credited God with answering His prayers.
 “I was crying out to the LORD with my voice, and He answered me from His holy mountain.
 Selah” (Ps.
 3:4).
 “But know that the LORD has set apart the godly person for Himself; the LORD hears when I call to Him.”
 (Ps.
 4:3).
 “In my distress I called upon the LORD, and cried to my God for help; He heard my voice from His temple, and my cry for help before Him came into His ears.”
 (Ps.
 18:6). “ . . .You heard the sound of my pleadings when I called to You for help.”
 (Ps.
 31:22).
 Are you giving God the credit when He answers your prayers?

 • Praise God for being in control, even when evil feels rampant.
 When God’s enemies have openly conspired throughout history to exterminate the Jews, even those with strong faith are tested.
 Evil will never make sense.
 But even in the darkest of times, believers must trust that God is in control and has a plan: “And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.”
 (Ro.
 8:28).
 Even if His plan does not make sense to you, He wants you to trust Him. ‘“For My thoughts are not your thoughts, nor are your ways My ways,’ declares the LORD.”
 (Is.
 55:8).
 When bad things happen to you, do you have faith that God has a greater plan for you?